How to control your PC from a TV remote?

-I have a modern LG TV that is connected to a PC via HDMI.
-I use this setup for coach-based gaming and to watch movies.
+I have a modern LG TV connected to a PC via HDMI.
+I use this setup for coach-based gaming and watching movies.
 However, the latter has a major usability issue: you can’t just pause playback with a TV remote, you need a mouse or a keyboard nearby.
-Just because of this I use a wireless mouse and keyboard, so I could take them on a coach and stop a video with walking to the PC.
+Because of this I have to use a wireless mouse and keyboard, but there should be a better way of doing this, right?

 Different companies try to sell CEC under different names: Anynet+ (Samsung), Aquos Link (Sharp), BRAVIA (Sony), EasyLink (Philips), Fun-Link (Phillips) and in my case SimpLink (LG).

 In TV settings I had to mark my PC as “Set-Top Box”, so that TV would imagine that it is supremer and feel the power to send commands to such a peasant device.
 But this is only the smaaalest part of the problem.

 In order to get it work, both devices should support CEC of course.
 I had some doubts about TV or HDMI cable, but as long as the signal is in the PC, everything should be just a matter of drivers and configuration, right?
 He he he